nuomiji/Ethereum-Token-Sender/README.md

 # Ethereum-Wallet
-A Ethereum Wallet web app using NodeJS to create new accounts and transfer ERC20 tokens
+A Ethereum Wallet web app using NodeJS to create new accounts and transfer Ether and ERC20 tokens

 Project uses Infura as service provider and Etherscan API to obtain contract ABI